-Table 1 summarizes the main complexity results for the secrecy problem.
+Table 1 summarizes the complexity results for the weak plan compliance and secrecy problems.

-5 Protocol theories with a bounded memory intruder
+5 Application: Protocol theories with a bounded memory intruder

-We return to traditional intruder models and discuss that many protocol anomalies, such as Lowe's anomaly [19], can also occur when using our bounded memory adversary.
+Although the results above were motivated by collaborative systems, we then noticed that our results have important consequences for protocol security analysis.
+In particular, we show that many protocol anomalies, such as Lowe's anomaly [19], can also occur when using our bounded memory adversary.
 We assume that the reader is familiar with such anomalies, see [9, 12, 19].
-The complete details can be found in the technical report [15].
+The complete details appear in [15].

 As in [12], we assume that all messages are transmitted by passing first through the intruder, that is, the intruder acts as the network of the system.
-We use the public predicate names N_S and N_R to denote messages that are, respectively, sent from an agent to the intruder and from the intruder to another agent.
-On the other hand, the predicates C, D, and M are private to intruder.
+We use the public predicate names $N_S$ and $N_R$ to denote messages that are, respectively, sent from an agent to the intruder and from the intruder to another agent.
+On the other hand, the predicates C,D, and M are private to intruder.
 The first two are used when he is composing and decomposing messages, respectively, while the third predicate is used to denote some data learned by the intruder.
-Since the memory or space of agents is bounded, it is important to keep track of how many facts they can store.
-In particular, the public fact P() denotes a free memory-slot available to any agent and the private fact R() denotes a free memory-slot available only to the intruder.
+Since the memory of agents is bounded, it is important to keep track of how many facts they can store.
+In particular, the public fact P(\) denotes a free memory-slot available to any agent and the private fact R(\) denotes a free memory-slot available only to the intruder.
 The use of the two distinct facts for free memory-slots helps us to formalize precise upper-bounds on the space needed by the intruder to realize an anomaly, see [15].
 There, we also prove that the secrecy problem is PSPACE-hard when using intruder models, similar to those in [12], but that contain only balanced actions.